henry-ciech/henry-ciech/README.md

 ### Hi there 👋
+### I am a Computer Science student at PJATK.
+I have skills for developing production-ready applications.
+### You can reach me via email: henryk.ciechanowiec@gmail.com

 <!--
 **henry-ciech/henry-ciech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.